 Importantly, while market price fluctuations are inevitable, the income paid by stocks and property generally stays stable and increases over time.
 You can live comfortably with price fluctuations if you know your income is fairly constant and growing.

 “Most companies pay consistent dividends, generally trying to increase them annually and cutting them reluctantly.”
 Warren Buffett

 “Interest only” investments give certainty of capital.
 However, they return only their nominalcapital, with its purchasing power eroded by inflation, currently around 1.6% per annum in Australia.
 So called “safe” conservative investments are not so “safe” long term.

-At Gavin Ross & Co a portfolio of directly owned stocks, real estate investment trusts (REITS), and cash reserves, individually tailored and managed according to your personal requirements, is the best performing, secure, transparent, and least costly way to invest.
+At Gavin Ross & Co a portfolio of directly owned stocks, real estate investment trusts (REITS), and cash reserves, individually tailored and managed according to your personal requirements, is the best performing, secure, transparent, least costly, and tax effective way to invest.